ianstrang2/berkoTNF/player-types.md

 // A player in the context of a match pool export interface PlayerInPool extends PlayerProfile {
   responseStatus: 'IN' | 'OUT' | 'MAYBE' | 'PENDING';
-  // Note: player_id is now just `id` from the extended type }
+}

 // A player with their calculated stats for a given season/period